-Also known as QA evaluation forms, an agent evaluation form is a pre-made template for evaluating a call taking place in a contact center.
+Also known as QA evaluation forms, an agent evaluation form is a pre-made template for evaluating a call taking place in a contact center, often used in a quality management (QM) workflow.
 It scores the call on a wide variety of moments throughout the conversation from call openers and closers, to soft skills around empathy and professionalism, to compliance and process adherence.

 Agent evaluation forms are a critical piece of the quality management process for call centers.
 They’re a key piece of driving great agent performance and in turn, a world-class customer experience.